szk2s/tdd-max/README.md

 - Max 8.1.0 or higher
 ### Set up your dev environment
 1. Clone this repository
-1. Add path of your cloned directory to `Options >> File Preference` of your Max
+1. Add the path of your cloned directory to `Options >> File Preference` of your Max
 ### Publish
 1. Indicate the version number in the `package.json`
 1. commit and push